 Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description End terrace house.
-Accommodation ON GROUND FLOOR: Entrance vestibule, hall, sitting room, dining room and kitchen.
-ON FIRST FLOOR: Landing, three bedrooms and shower room.
+Description Mid Terraced Villa.
+Accommodation GROUND FLOOR: Entrance Hall, Living Room, Kitchen and Rear Entrance Hall.
+FIRST FLOOR: Landing, Three Bedrooms and Shower room with WC.